ai-mindset/ai-mindset.github.io/_posts/2024-11-27-modelling-mindsets.md

 _Causal inference moves beyond correlation to understand what actually causes observed effects, providing a framework for analysing interventions and their impacts._

 Key Aspects:
-- Uses Directed Acyclic Graphs (DAGs) to visualize relationships
+- Uses Directed Acyclic Graphs (DAGs) to visualise relationships
 - Distinguishes between association and causation
 - Requires explicit encoding of causal assumptions
 - Can work with both statistical models and machine learning